DOs & DON'Ts

 Miss Manners

-A few years ago Harriet Welty Rochefort, author of French Toast and French Fried, wrote a "Miss Manners" column for a club she belongs to (the AAWE or Association of American Wives of Europeans which, despite its rather 1950s name is a remarkable association of women who do very useful work in the fields of citizenship and bilingualism for Americans abroad).
+A few years ago Harriet Welty Rochefort, author of several books about the French, wrote a "Miss Manners" column for a club she belongs to (the AAWE or Association of American Wives of Europeans which, despite its rather 1950s name is a remarkable association of women who do very useful work in the fields of citizenship and bilingualism for Americans abroad).
 She received letters such as the following which may give an idea of the fun kinds of cultural differences you can run across when you're an American living in France.
 Here goes:

 On "tu" and "vous"